interstar/ThoughtStorms/README.md

 `port-number` determines which port the wiki listens on

 `path-to-pages` is path to directory where pages are saved

+`path-to-service-pages` is path to a directory where extra functionality "services" store their specific data in the form of YAML files.

 `path-to-assets` is path to directory where the html template is stored.